-Additionally the umpire shall inform the batsmen and, as soon as is practicable, the captain of the batting side of what has occurred.
+Additionally, the umpire shall inform the batsmen and, as soon as is practicable, the captain of the batting side of what has occurred.

-The umpires together shall report the occurrence to MCA who shall take such action as is considered appropriate against the Captain and the team concerned under the MCA Code of Conduct.
+The umpires together shall report the occurrence to the MCA Match Observer who shall take such action as is considered appropriate against the Captain and the team concerned under the MCA Code of Conduct.